developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/settings/index.md

 ### Import a Profile

 Importing a Profile enables settings created elsewhere to quickly be activated on a device.
 This enables organizations to develop and fine-tune Profiles in a test lab, for example, before exporting and deploying them to the field or across an enterprise.
-For more information, see Export a Profile, below.
+See [Export a Profile](#exportaprofile) for more information.

 While the Profile importing _process_ is similar to that of the Configuration file, the Profile _itself_ is very different.
 A Profile is a single group of settings that control how DataWedge will behave with one or more specific applications and devices.
 A Config file can contain numerous Profiles as well as other DataWedge settings.